-Spartanburg Art Museum is a regional museum promoting contemporary visual arts by inspiring and engaging people of all ages through exhibitions and education.
+Spartanburg Art Museum's mission is to advance contemporary visual arts by inspiring and engaging diverse audiences through exhibitions and education.

 Spartanburg Art Museum would like to acknowledge that our Museum is located on the traditional land and territory of the Cherokee people both past and present.
 The Cherokee Tribe was one of many in South Carolina displaced by the Indian Removal Act of 1830.
 Approximately 1000 Cherokee escaped the Trail of Tears by hiding, eventually becoming the modern Eastern Band of Cherokees located in Cherokee, North Carolina.

 Spartanburg Art Museum is dedicated to making art accessible to all people in our community and beyond.
 We celebrate pluralism, a quality inherent within contemporary art.
 We strive topresent exhibitions, programs and educational offerings that reflect the broad expanse of what diversity looks like, which is to say the inclusion of national origin, race, sexual orientation, gender identity, religion, age, disability, socio-economic backgrounds, and levels of education.

 The Museum’s Board of Directors, staff, and volunteers are committed to champion policies and best practices that value diversity, foster equity, and empower an accessible and inclusive environment across of SAM’s programs and events.
 Our DEA&I Committee is working on the following goals for this fiscal year and beyond:

 Access: help the community understand that SAM is their resource, a free institution providing the public with physical and intellectual access to its exhibitions and programs